 Social media has undoubtedly taken #travelgoals to the next level, providing thousands of millennials with an endless database of jaw-dropping images of where to go next.
 If you’re an aspiring globetrotter who frequently keeps up with travel bloggers, then you’ve probably come across gorgeous images of hot air balloons soaring at sunrise in the Turkish city of Cappadocia.
 After coming across those images, we wouldn’t put it past you if you decide to add “witness hot air balloons fill the sky” to your bucket list.

 But guess what?
 You don’t have to fly all the way to Turkey to make your hot air balloon dreams come true.
-Lucky for you, Colorado has a handful of colorful hot air balloon festivals lined up in August & September.
-Find out which festival is the most suitable for you to make an adventure out of this summer!
+Lucky for you, Colorado has a handful of colorful hot air balloon festivals scheduled every summer.

-In addition to the fossils, you’ll also stumble upon petroglyphs painted and etched on the monument’s rocks by the Fremont Indians thousands of years ago.
+You can also find petroglyphs painted and etched on the monument’s rocks by the Fremont Indians thousands of years ago.
 To learn the park’s secrets of the past, it would be a good idea to book a guided tour.
 One unique tour for our outdoor explorers is a whitewater rafting tour through Dinosaur National Monument with OARS.
 They offer a variety of five-star tours that hit all the most exciting spots, all while enlightening you with everything you need to know about the land’s history.